 You know what a tripod is, but have you heard of a monopod?
 This piece of equipment is favoured by a wide range of photography styles including sports & wildlife, events, and video and actually has several advantages over a tripod.
 We're going to talk about what a monopod is, when you'd use one and the circumstances where they're more useful than a tripod.

 Defining a Monopod

-“Mono” means one and “tri” means three.
+'Mono' means one and 'tri' means three.
 So, as a quick definition, a tripod has three legs while a monopod has only one.
-This means that you have to either stabilise the monopod when you shoot, or physically hold the camera when you have it mounted on the monopod.
+Simple!
+Practically speaking, this means that you have to either stabilise the monopod when you shoot, or physically hold the camera when you have it mounted on the monopod.